 e) Information Asset Owner (IAO)

-This is an individual identified in the information asset register who is responsible for ensuring that specific information assets are handled and managed appropriately.
+This is an individual who is responsible for ensuring that specific information assets are handled and managed appropriately.
 IAO's are decision makers across information they own in their relevant service area.

 This role has responsibility to: